EPA's Pruitt under spending probe; senators urge his ouster

 Pruitt has “completely violated the trust of the American people and the standards of his office, with a list of ethical transgressions that grows longer by the day,” Senator Tom Udall said.

 The Senate is controlled by Pruitt’s fellow Republicans.
-Although Republicans can defeat the resolution, it is symbolically important because it represents the most senators ever to call for a Cabinet member’s ouster in such a petition, its sponsors said.
+Although Republicans can defeat the resolution, it is symbolically important because it represents the most senators ever to call for a cabinet member’s ouster in such a petition, its sponsors said.

 More than 130 U.S. representatives signed a companion resolution in the 435-seat House of Representatives.

-This month President Donald Trump said Pruitt, who has carried out his policy of slashing regulations on the fossil fuel industry, “has done a fantastic job.”
-Trump added that he will look into the allegations of ethic lapses.

-Reporting by Timothy Gardner; additional reporting by Roberta Rampton; editing by Jonathan Oatis and Leslie Adler
+Reporting by Timothy Gardner; additional reporting by Roberta Rampton; editing by Leslie Adler and Cynthia Osterman